ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 ### Overview of the User Interface
 The application's user interface is comprised of three main states: Home, Sign-In, and Game.
 Upon establishing an HTTP connection, it renders the home page, which displays the number of players online and provides a link to sign-in.
 Users can then sign-in on the sign-in screen.
-Signing-in with a unique username leads them back to the home page.
+Signing-in with a valid, unique username leads them back to the home page.
 This page now displays a selectable list of players, which does not include the current user.
 The current user can then select a player to challenge to a game.
 If that player is not available, then the user is returned to the home page.
 Otherwise, both players are taken into the game view.
 The players remain in the in-game state until the game is terminated, whether it be by resignation, sign-out, or a player winning.
 The players are then returned to the home view.
 Alternatively, the player can choose to spectate an ongoing game from a list of games being played.
-The player is sent to the game view of the red player in that match, however they are unable to interact with the board in any way.
+The player is shown the game view of the red player in that match; however they are unable to interact with the board in any way.
 If the game ends, they are sent back to the home screen.
-If they are challenged to a game while spectating, they can return to home to be sent to that game.
+If they are challenged to a game while spectating, they will return to home before entering that game.

 ![User Interface State Chart](https://lh3.googleusercontent.com/-6tT6jnjV6xg/WiYKdxM_XyI/AAAAAAAAAJQ/SUEaMZeluOY-HOnMy7QQyIKM8KHxFTc6ACLcBGAs/s0/User+Interface+%25281%2529.png "User Interface")
 *Fig 3.
 State chart illustrating the different UI Views*